How to get the most of out of Disney World with toddlers and little kids

 7. Take advantage of your rider pass if an attraction breaks

-If a ride breaks or closes for whatever reason while you’re in the queue, you get a lightening pass for a whole list of rides, including those that don’t normally have lightening lanes.
+If a ride breaks or closes for whatever reason while you’re in the queue, you get a lightning pass for a whole list of rides, including those that don’t normally have lightning lanes.

 If you’re doing multiple days in one park, this can be a good opportunity to forego the original reservation and hop on something else.
 You can then try for that original ride on a different day.